itublg/itucs-vmimage/memory-stick.rst

    the command::

      sudo apt update

+#.
+Install the software recommended for your course by following the instructions under "Using an Ubuntu-based distribution" here: https://github.com/itublg/itucs-vmimage/blob/master/README.rst#user-content-using-an-ubuntu-based-distribution

 Remember to shut down the system properly when finished to ensure changes you make are saved.